The Health Benefits of Thai Cuisine, Ingredients And Traditional Cooking At Bellpepper.

-Thai cuisine is one of the healthiest foods you can eat.
+Bellpepper's Thai takeaway food is one of the healthiest foods you can eat.
 In fact, several Thai dishes, such as Tom Yum Soup, are currently under scientific study for their incredible health benefits.
-It's already known that many of the fresh herbs and spices used in Thai cooking—such as chillies turmeric, galangal, coriander, lemongrass, and fresh chillies —have immune-boosting and disease-fighting power.
-Find out more about these and other ingredients that contribute to making Thai food one of the healthiest you can eat.
+It's already known that many of the fresh herbs and spices used in bellpepper Thai cooking—such as chillies turmeric, galangal, coriander, lemongrass, and fresh chillies —have immune-boosting and disease-fighting power.
+Find out more about these ingredients which used in bellpepper takeaway that contribute to making Thai food one of the healthiest you can eat.

-Each of the following Thai ingredients has numerous health benefits and immune-boosting power.
-To maximize these benefits, cook your Thai food from scratch, which means you are using only the freshest ingredients.
+Each of the following Thai ingredients which used in bellpepper recipes has numerous health benefits and immune-boosting power.
+To maximize these benefits, we cook your food from scratch, which means at bellpepper we are using only the freshest & the finest ingredients.

 As such, turmeric has been known to:

 Be a valuable digestive aid

 Protect the body from bacterial infections (such as wounds)

 Fight skin and breast cancers in animal studies.

 To add more turmeric to your diet, try to eat curry (the kind that includes turmeric, like yellow curries) at least once a week.

 Though foreign to most of us in the West, this relative of ginger has many of the same health benefits, most notably its ability to aid with digestion.

 Galangal is now grown in most Southeast-Asian countries but was first harvested for use in cooking and medicine in China and Java.
 By the Middle Ages, galangal was already in common use throughout Europe.
 Referred to as “the spice of life” by St. Hildegard of Bingen (1098-1179), galangal was, in fact, one of her favourite remedies.
 This famous herbalist used galangal to treat everything from deafness and heart disease to indigestion.